KittyGiraudel/site/_posts/2013-03-18-ultimate-rem-mixin.md

 As an example, setting both `p` and `li` tags font-size to `1.2em` may seem fine.
 But if you ever happen to have a paragraph inside a list item, it would result in a font-size 1.44 times (1.2 \* 1.2) bigger than parent font-size, and not 1.2 as wished.

 To avoid this, a new unit has been created: [`rem`](https://snook.ca/archives/html_and_css/font-size-with-rem).
 It stands for _root em_.
-Basically, instead of being relative to the font-size of its direct parent, it's relative to the font-size defined for the `html` element.
+Basically, instead of being relative to the font-size of its direct parent, it’s relative to the font-size defined for the `html` element.

 You may have already seen something like this in frameworks, demo, blog posts and such: